Epsom College in Malaysia

-Epsom College in Malaysia is a British-inspired independent school at Bandar Enstek, Labu, Seremban District, Negeri Sembilan, Malaysia, teaching children between the ages of eleven and eighteen in English.
+Epsom College Malaysia is a British-inspired co-educational independent school at Bandar Enstek, Labu, Seremban District, Negeri Sembilan, Malaysia, teaching children between the ages of eleven and eighteen in English.

-There is also a prep school, or junior school, for children aged three to eleven.
+The school also offers a prep school, or junior school, for children aged three to eleven.

-Origins
+History

 The school has been called "the brainchild of Tony Fernandes", a Malaysian business magnate who had been educated at the original Epsom College in England.